rsmp-nordic/rsmp_core/sphinx/source/applicability/basic_structure.rst

 Watchdog messages are sent in both directions, both from the site and from the supervision system.
 At initial communication establishment (after version message) the watchdog message should be sent.

+The interval duration for sending watchdog messages should be configurable at both the site and the supervision system.
+The default setting should be (1) once a minute.

 Message structure
 """""""""""""""""